amtzespinosa/tr0ll-walkthrough/README.md

 *192.168.1.1/24 is my local network --- yours might be different.
 Check it with the command* `ip a`.

-**Disclaimer:** In real world situations, this scans may trigger firewalls and other network security appliances (in case the network is secure).
-If you want to run a softer scan, just change -sV to -sS.
+> **Note:** In real world situations, this scans may trigger firewalls and other network security appliances (in case the network is secure).
+If you want to run a softer scan, just change `-sV` to `-sS`.
 Once you know the open ports, you can target them individually.
-Change -T4 (speed 4) to -T1 (slow speed) as well.
+Change `-T4` (speed 4) to `-T1` (slow speed, will take ages) as well.
 It's not undetectable but less probable.

 After getting the victim's IP, I like to run another scan.
 This time a more **thorough and focused scan** with the command: